mhiversflaten/ABB-Robot-Machine-Vision/docs/source/camera.rst

+.. _Camera object:

 Camera class
 ============

 The Camera class contains methods specifically meant for the University of Stavanger.
-These functions have only been tested on a IDS UI-1007XS-C camera, and might not work correctly as intended on other models.
+These functions have only been tested on a IDS UI-1007XS-C camera, and might not work as intended on other models.

-The Camera class makes it possible to initalize a uEye camera, set parameters, and start video capture.

 Quickstart
 ^^^^^^^^^^